Juju-And/apartment-scrapper/README.md

 MAIL_PASSWORD=XXXXXX
 RECIPIENT_MAIL=recipient@example.com
 ```

+Now you can replace URL address with preffered criteria in `apartments_fetcher.py`

 With ready empty DB, and filled .env file you're ready to run and receive your first email notifications:
 ```